Hari Bhakta Katuwal: Biography

 Noted for his writing style, he published many poems including Bhitri Manche Bolna Khojch, Yo Zindagi Khai Ke Zindagi, and Samjhana.
-He was also addicted to drinking.

-He also wrote lyrics that have been sung by Narayan Gopal, Amber Gurung, and Aruna Lama.
+He also wrote lyrics that have been sung by noted and veteran Nepali singers Narayan Gopal, Amber Gurung, and Aruna Lama.

 Katuwal died on 10 September 1980 in Assam.
 He was cremated at the banks of the Brahmaputra River in a Hindu ceremony.

 In 2015, documentary Ani Hari Bhakta Farkiyenan about Katuwal's life was released.
 In 2017, a play was staged at the Sarwanam Theatre based on his poems for his 82nd birth anniversary.
 In 2021, a life-size statue of Katuwal was erected at Jaigaon near the Indo-Bhutan border.